sl2365/Startup-Monitor-64/README.md

      - **UNCHECKED**: Item will be added to Denied.ini (blocked/deleted)
    - Denied items are deleted after a single confirmation message box.
    - Export List: This exports a full list of items shown in the Review GUI.
+   - NOTE: This window is only displayed depending on the setting: Always show review window. see below.

 4. **Tray Menu Functions**
    - Open settings